 \section{Abstract}

-We settle complexity questions of two problems about the free monoid $L^*$ generated by a finite set $L$ of words over an alphabet $\Sigma$.
-The first one is the \emph{Frobenius monoid problem}, which is whether for a given finite set of words $L$, the language $L^*$ is cofinite.
-The open question concerning its computational complexity was originally posed by Shallit and Xu in~2009.
-The second problem is whether $L^*$ is \emph{factor universal}, which means that every word over $\Sigma$ is a factor of some word from $L^*$.
-It is related to the longstanding Restivo's open question from~1981 about the maximal length of the shortest words which are not factors of any word from $L^*$.
-We show that both problems are PSPACE-complete, which holds even if the alphabet is binary.
-Additionally, we exhibit families of sets $L$ that show exponential (in the sum of the lengths of words in $L$ or in the length of the longest words in $L$) worst-case lower bounds on the lengths related to both problems: the length of the longest words not in $L^*$ when $L^*$ is cofinite, and the length of the shortest words that are not a factor of any word in $L^*$ when $L^*$ is not factor universal.
-The second family essentially settles in the negative the Restivo's conjecture and its weaker variations.
-As auxiliary tools, we introduce the concept of \emph{set rewriting systems}.
-Finally, we note upper bounds on the computation time and the length for both problems, which are exponential only in the length of the longest words in $L$.
+We solve open problems concerning the Kleene star $L^*$ of a finite set $L$ of words over an alphabet $\Sigma$.
+The \emph{Frobenius monoid} problem is the question for a given finite set of words $L$, whether the language $L^*$ is cofinite.
+We show that it is PSPACE-complete.
+We also exhibit an infinite family of sets $L$ such that the length of the longest words not in $L^*$ (when $L^*$ is cofinite) is exponential in the length of the longest words in $L$ and subexponential in the sum of the lengths of words in $L$.
+The \emph{factor universality} problem is the question for a given finite set of words $L$, whether every word over $\Sigma$ is a factor (substring) of some word from $L^*$.
+We show that it is also PSPACE-complete.
+Besides that, we exhibit an infinite family of sets $L$ such that the length of the shortest words not being a factor of any word in $L^*$ is exponential in the length of the longest words in $L$ and subexponential in the sum of the lengths of words in $L$.
+This essentially settles in the negative the longstanding Restivo's conjecture (1981) and its weak variations.
+All our solutions base on one shared construction, and as an auxiliary general tool, we introduce the concept of \emph{set rewriting systems}.
+Finally, we complement the results with upper bounds.